wtjerry/haskell_firstSteps/README.md

 ```

 ##### Parametric polymorphism
-Refers to a function or DataType, although they kind of are also functions, with a unconstrained type variable.
+Refers to a function or DataType, although they kind of are also functions, with an unconstrained type variable.
 In the example of the id function

 ``` haskell